+Commony dataile Ok Tadi Mining Limited
-Company details Ok Tedi Mining Limited

-PO Box 1
+Company details Ok Tedi Mining Limited PO Box 1

 Tabubil, Western Province

 Papua New Guinea

+Tapad New Gamed

 Shareholders:

 Inmet Mining Corporation (18 per cent)

 PO Box 19, T-D Centre

 Toronto, Ontario

 Canada

 CEO Mr Richard Ross

 Sustainable Development Program Company (SDPCo) (52 per cent) This was BHP Billiton's share of the company and was transferred in December 2001 to SDPCo, a Singapore based holding company.
 BHP Billiton is the largest mining and minerals company in the world and is listed on the UK and Australian stock exchanges with significant US investment.
 BHP built, owned, operated and was responsible for the operating decisions under which this mine commenced dumping its waste directly into the river system.
-BHP Billiton 600 Bourke St Melbourne
+BHP Billiton 600 Bourke St Melbourne Victoria 3000 Australia CEO: Brian Gilbertson Papua New Guinea (PNG) Government (30 per cent).
+This holding comprises shares owned directly by the PNG Government (15 per cent),

-Victoria 3000

-Australia

-CEO: Brian Gilbertson

-Papua New Guinea (PNG) Government (30 per cent).
-This holding comprises shares owned directly by the PNG Government (15 per cent), those held on behalf of the Western Province (12.5 per cent) and those held on behalf of landowners from the immediate mine site area (2.5 per cent).
+those held on behalf of the Western Province (12.5 per cent) and those held on behalf of landowners from the immediate mine site area (2.5 per cent).

 PNG Prime Minister: Sir Michael Somare

 Location of damage Ok Tedi River, Papua New Guinea

 Company activity Copper and gold mining.
 Started operations in 1984.

 The mine was at one point of the largest copper mine in the world.
 Today it is the fourth largest.

 Type of incident Pollution generated by routine mining operations, causing:

 Forest destruction

 Habitat destruction

 Contamination

 Acid mine drainage

+Fishery collapse

-Fishery collapse Social problems
+Social problems

-Environmental refugees

-Type of damage When BHP opened the mine in 1984 it was given permission to dump
+Type of damage Environmental refugees When BHR append the mine in 1094 it was given permission to dump

-- / 80,000 tons of waste directly into the Ok Tedi River every day.
+Type of damage When BHP opened the mine in 1984 it was given permission to dump 80,000 tons of waste directly into the Ok Tedi River every day.

 With the disposal of tailings into the river and the additional disposal of the waste rock overburden, approximately another 50,000 tons a day finds its way into the river.
 The waste then flows into PNG's second largest river, the Fly River.